 The Best Running Shoes for Shin Splints

-Increased foot pronation may put you at risk for shin splints.
-Pronation is the natural movement that occurs in your foot when you take a step forward.
-Your weight moves from the heel and distributes itself forward and slightly inward through the ball of the foot.
+Increased foot pronation may put you at risk of shin splints.
+Pronation is the natural movement that occurs in your foot when you take a step forwards.
+Your weight moves from the heel and distributes itself forwards and slightly inwards through the ball of the foot.

 Overpronation tends to occur in those who have flat feet.
 When you overpronate, the inward roll is exaggerated.
-As a result, the arches can collapse, and your ankle may start to roll inward.
+As a result, the arches can collapse and your ankle may start to roll inwards.
 Over time, this can lead to injury, including shin splints.
 But a stability shoe can help.

 There has been some concern in recent years that stability shoes may cause shin splints.
 In fact, some runners have taken up barefoot running to reduce injuries.

 But wearing minimalist running shoes may create an increased risk for calf and shin pain.
 The American Academy of Orthopaedic Surgeons has expressed concern about this trend.

 While the organisation acknowledges that barefoot running may spread out impact stresses among muscles, it does not find clear evidence that barefoot running reduces the risk for any injury.

 Your best bet is probably to wear cushioned shoes with good shock absorption.
 Look for shoes that provide durable foam for the three phases of a runner's stride.

 Shoes with a rocker shape, for example, can give you flexibility when your foot rises off the ground, a smooth ride when your foot is moving forwards and stable cushioning at ground contact.
 Higher foam height and less material between the insole and midsole also help create a more responsive experience.